zero-day-labs/riscv-iommu-demo/README.md

 ```bash
 sudo sgdisk --clear --new=1:2048:+4M --new=2 --typecode=1:3000 --typecode=2:8300 <dev_file> -g
 ```
-:information_source: To speed up the loading of the image, the BOOT (first) partition of the SD card is formatted to 4 MiB.
+:information_source: To speed up the loading of the image, the first (BOOT) partition of the SD card is formatted to 4 MiB.

 3. Copy the binary file to the SD card.
 Again, replace *\<dev_file\>* with the dev file you identfied in step 1.
 ```bash